sg-dev/sg-website/content/news/job_offer_scientific_assistant/index.md

 - Experience with a front-end framework (react/vue/angular…)  is a plus
 - Good command of German is a plus but not a must

 We offer:
 - 5-15 hours/week (more hours possible during term breaks, fewer hours possible during exam sessions)
 - Salary according to ETH rules (28.00 CHF/hour)
 - Employment for 1 year

 Please submit your application online via the official ETHZ recruiting page (jobs.ethz.ch).We only accept applications via the official ETHZ recruiting tool.
 For general inquiries, please contact Prof. Frank Schweitzer (fschweitzer@ethz.ch).

-Please apply via
+Please apply via the official ETHZ recruiting page (jobs.ethz.ch).

 For general inquiries, please contact Prof. Frank Schweitzer (fschweitzer@ethz.ch).